 What rules do I have to follow as a continuous cruiser?

-If you don’t move far enough, or you stay in one place for too long, then we take the following steps to either get you back on the move or (as a very last resort) remove your boat from the water.
+If at the end of the licence period you aren't meeting our requirements, then we take the following steps to either get you back on the move or (as a very last resort) remove your boat from the water.

 Despite the hard work, continuous cruising can be an incredibly rewarding lifestyle.
-It’s your responsibility to know the rules but, that said, if you’re considering it, talk to your local licence support officer who’ll be happy to run through the pros and cons.
+It's your responsibility to know the rules.
+If you're considering continuously cruising, please talk to your local licence support officer who'll be happy to run through the pros and cons.